zan73/mel_aus_pedestrian_sensor/README.md

 - YEAR, MONTH, Mdate, DAY, TIME appear unnecessary - Date_Time field cast as timestamp will more efficiently store all required information
 - Sensor_ID is our foreign key to sensor table.
 Regular ETL would perform checks to ensure that all Sensor_IDs in this dataset are matched to sensor_ids in sensor table.
 - Sensor_Name is unnecessary as it can be derived from sensor table.
 Check whether some sensor_count records do not align with sensor table.
 If the name changes over time, we could do some further analysis and capture name changes in a history table or make the sensor table a slowly-changing dimension table.
-- if sensor_ids are all numeric, would potentially be more efficient for query performance and storage to store as integer
-- installation_date, latitude and longitude would be stored as date and decimal(12,9) provided they pass datatype conversions, these datatypes would be more efficient for querying and usage for date/GIS functions.
 - Ensure Hourly_Counts column is numeric

 #### Data type/primary key testing: